motorcycle destinations

 End: Duchesne

 As you travel along the twisty mountain pass, you may find yourself at the top of the Duchesne Ridge.
-Because of the view it gives you, it is a great place to look for local wildlife.
+Because of the view, it is a great place to look for local wildlife.
 These may include deer, elk, moose, bears, and birds of prey.

 If you happen to stop at Hanna, take a moment to stop by any of the cafés if you wish to enjoy a hot meal and hang out with other motorcyclists.
 The town of Hanna is famous for its burgers and fresh pies.